granterogers/TrayZoom/README.md

 1. Press  Win + R  and type:
        shell:startup
 2. Create a shortcut to TrayZoom.exe in the folder that opens.
-3. Right-click the shortcut → Properties → Advanced → tick
-   "Run as administrator".

 ---